Redesign your average low carb lunches. Low carb Bento is the perfect mini-meal: a rich balance of taste, nutrition and art.

 Low carb Bento boxes are filled with playful designs of nutritious foods, presented in a variety of flavors, shapes and colors.

-The Bento box above features rice, but you may substitute chicken salad or shredded cheeses for a low carb version.
+Many Bento box box designs feature rice, but low carbers substitute chicken/tuna/egg salad or shredded cheeses for a low carb version.